 After the initial stage, the CQC gathers evidence.
 They structure their visit to focus on the key lines of enquiry (KLOEs) and any areas performing particularly well or poorly.

 Evidence is collected by speaking to people who use the services.
 This can be individually and in groups, looking at complaints and concerns of the service users, comment cards or pop up stalls.
 The inspectors also collate information from staff, and may observe care, review records, look at documents and policies, and more.

 The end of the visit involves the inspection team providing a feedback session with senior staff.
 They present a summary of their findings, pinpointing any issues and actions needed, then show any plans for further announced visits and how they will make their judgements and publish them.

 If an organisation is found to be inadequate, the CQC informs them that they must improve or they risk being closed down.
 If an organisation is found to be good or outstanding, a member of the public looking for care for either themselves or a loved one is more likely to get in touch.

 How can Radar Healthcare help you improve your CQC rating?

 At Radar Healthcare, we understand that a visit from the CQC can be daunting.
 That’s why our software is both focused on the service users to help deliver safe, effective and person-centred care, and built around software users to ensure it’s simple to implement and apply in your organisation.

 CQC inspections are changing, with digital playing a large role.
 Whether you’re using paper-based techniques, or spreadsheets, now is the time to move away from these manual methods and get ahead of the game with Radar Healthcare.

-To find out more about how Radar Healthcare can help you improve your CQC rating, take a look at our free guide, or speak to our expert team.
+To find out more about how Radar Healthcare can help you improve your CQC rating, take a look at our free guide, or book a consultation with our expert team.